edward-jazzhands/edward-jazzhands.github.io/content/posts/python-testing-with-nox-and-uv/index.md

 You can start to imagine how easy it would be to re-use this file almost exactly between projects if you already manage all of them with UV.
 Just change the `framework` variable to the name of your framework, and the `VERSIONS` list to the versions you want to test against, and everything else remains the same.

+See the [Nox docs on parameterized sessions](https://nox.thea.codes/en/stable/config.html#parametrizing-sessions) for more information.

 ## Using Nox and UV in GitHub Actions CI

 Both Nox and UV provide official Github actions that you can use to run your tests in a workflow.
 This means that you can use the same noxfile.py to run your tests locally and in your CI/CD pipeline.
 Behold the simplicity of the following workflow file: